 On the way: The sub-tropical woodlands give way to lush riverine floodplains; clear customs and immigration at Ngoma and drive through the game park to your safari lodge.

 When you're there: Chobe is another of Africa's great parks, famous for its large herds of elephant and buffalo, and its prides of lion.
-Activities include water safaris on the Chobe River, game drives, sunset cruises, walking safaris, birdwatching and game drives.Recommended Accommodation in Chobe National Park
+Activities include water safaris on the Chobe River, game drives, sunset cruises, walking safaris, birdwatching and game drives.Standard Accommodation

 The drive to Victoria Falls is about an hour.
 The customs and immigration formalities as you leave Botswana and enter Zimbabwe via Zambia may take a little longer.
 Your driver will assist you with the border crossing.